 The correct answer is: B

-Electromagnetic induction is the process of generating an electric current in a conductor by changing the magnetic field around it.
+Electromagnetic induction is the production of current when the magnetic field around a conductor changes.

 29. The sagging of overhead electrical wires is caused by